ZakaryGates/111111/Lists.md

 ![](list-split.png)

-In the above example, a new list is returned with three pieces of text: "311", "555", and "2368".
+In the above example, a new list is returned containing three pieces of text: "311", "555", and "2368".

 ## make text from list